 Getting to your destination and then navigating around a new area is so easy to do with a great phone from Walmart that uses their Walmart Family Mobile service plan through T-Mobile’s network.
 Since their unlimited talk, text, and data plans are only $29.88/month (for the first line, and $5 off additional lines) which includes up to 1G of 4G LTE data, you are saving quite a bit for a quality phone service provider.
 And every phone already comes preloaded with Google Maps and GPS!
 Using their service will save you money each month, money which can be put toward your next vacation or a cool attraction on said road trip.

-I have the ZTE ZMAX phone (currently $149; was $179) and my husband has the Galaxy Avant (currently $81.95; was $199.99).
-Walmart also have a bunch of other great phones at affordable prices too (although you can use your current phone with WFM too).
+I have the ZTE ZMAX phone (currently $149; was $179) and my husband has the Galaxy Avant (currently $64; was $199.99).
+Walmart also has a bunch of other great phones at affordable prices too (although you can use your current phone with WFM too).

 The feature my husband and I use on our Walmart Family Mobile phones the most is the GPS!
 Whether it’s finding a new destination in the next town over, or traveling into the closest major city, it is so helpful to look up destinations, map them out, and even look up deals on said destinations, all with 4G LTE speeds.
 Just don’t forget to pack a car phone charger!